Time reversal of diffusion processes under a finite entropy condition: Introduction

 \subsection{Literature about time reversal of Markov processes}

 The first investigations in the theory of time reversal of Markov processes date back to 1936 with a pair of articles \cite{Kol36,Kol37} by Kolmogorov providing sufficient conditions for a Markov chain or a diffusion process to be reversible.
 Then, in 1958 time reversal of Markov processes was used by Hunt \cite{H58} in his study of potential theory.
 During the same year, Nelson published an article \cite{N58} entitled ``The adjoint Markoff process''.
 Several papers went on in the direction initiated by Hunt: \cite{N64, KW66,D85} (to cite a few of them).
-All these articles deal with \emph{stationary} Markov processes and their results are expressed in terms of transition probabilities, which is quite natural in the framework of potential theory, rather than semimartingale characterics.
+All these articles deal with \emph{stationary} Markov processes and their results are expressed in terms of transition probabilities rather than semimartingale characterics, which is quite natural in the framework of potential theory.
 The above mentioned articles \cite{Foe86,HP86,MNS89} and \cite{Par86} are the first ones where the expression of semimartingale characteristics of a time reversed process are obtained rigorously, see \eqref{eq-37}.
-They are restricted to a diffusion setting.
-We also mention the article \cite{KST18} by Karatzas, Schachermayer and Tschiderer both for its well written appendix section on time reversal of diffusion processes and its results connecting deterministic optimal transport and diffusion processes, where time reversal plays a crucial role.
+They are restricted to a diffusion setting. \\ We also mention the article \cite{KST18} by Karatzas, Schachermayer and Tschiderer both for its well written appendix section on time reversal of diffusion processes and its results connecting deterministic optimal transport and diffusion processes, where time reversal plays a crucial role.
 The recent article \cite{KMS20} by Karatzas, Maas and Schachermayer also makes use of time reversal in the context of Markov chains.
+Recently, Izydorczyk, Oudjane, Russo and Tessitore \cite{IOR21,IORT21} used time reversal of diffusion processes to prove the well-posedness of some backward Fokker-Planck equations, and to design efficient algorithms solving some Hamilton-Jacobi-Bellman equations with terminal conditions.